The Niseko Story: The Smallest Famous City in Japan

 If you’d like to learn more about real estate, we can connect you with experienced Niseko real estate agents that can help you to evaluate or buy Niseko property (and to a lesser degree with Niseko apartments for rent).
 We make person to person introductions to prescreened agents.
 If you’d like help with real estate companies in Niseko, contact us.
 We are happy to help.

 Services in Niseko for Foreigners

 As part of the free service we offer our clients, we can introduce you to local business consulting and lawyers in Niseko.
-While you will have many more choices if you look for a immigration lawyer in Sapporo, we have other contact that local to the Niseko region.
+While you will have many more choices if you look for an immigration lawyer in Sapporo, we have other contacts that are local to the Niseko region as well.

 Real Estate Agents in Niseko

 We specialize in making personalized, one-to-one introductions to real estate agents in Niskeo and greater Hokkaido.

 A local Niseko agent can work with you and offer specific recommendations about where to live, can help you evaluate investment potential, can provide more specific pricing, and then can help you make in-person visits to see available property for sale in Niseko.
 Contact us and we will introduce you to prescreened Niseko real estate brokers that speak your language.